-Learn how to make an authentic Onion Pakora recipe, a crispy fried Indian / Pakistani snack.
+Learn how to make an authentic Onion Pakora / Onion Bhajis recipe, a crispy fried Indian / Pakistani snack.
 Pakoras are made with chickpea (gram) flour, onions, and spices you already have on hand.
 Or make vegetable pakoras with some of your favorite vegetables!

 No matter the day of the week or the season, Pakoras (both onion pakoras and vegetable pakoras) always call for your attention on any day.
-This is the best pakora recipe and it makes for the most delectable afternoon snack or appetizer as an accompaniment to your favorite Indian or Pakistani dinner.
+Also known as Bhajis, this pakora recipe results in the most delectable afternoon snack or appetizer as an accompaniment to your favorite Indian or Pakistani dinner.

 Across India and Pakistan, enjoying cup of chai with a pakora or two is a popular street snack of choice.
 Onion pakoras are a popular variety, but other quick-cooking vegetables like potatoes, cauliflower, carrots, red bell peppers (capsicum), and spinach make for delicious pakoras.